The Complete Guide to Artist CVs: CAA Format, Templates & Examples

 Key Takeaways

-An artist CV (curriculum vitae) is a comprehensive record of your professional artistic life.
-Unlike a traditional resume that summarizes qualifications for a specific job, an artist CV documents your entire creative career—every exhibition, award, publication, and professional activity.
+An artist CV (curriculum vitae) is a complete record of your professional artistic life.
+Unlike a traditional resume that summarizes qualifications for a specific job, an artist CV documents your entire creative career - every exhibition, award, publication, and professional activity.

 The word "curriculum vitae" means "course of life" in Latin, which perfectly describes its purpose: to tell the story of your artistic development and achievements over time.